philcrump/tiny-tripwire/README.md

   <img src="/logo-Lorc_Delapoite_contributors.png" width="25%" />
 </p>

 A minimal IDS.
 Uses libpcap to monitor an interface on specific ports, all events are logged and will trigger an email notification with a summary of all events after a configurable latency.
+Supports IPv4 & IPv6.

 ## Notable missing features

-- [ ] IPv6 Support
 - [ ] Non-root user ability (or at self-demoting after libpcap setup)
 - [ ] Support for the "any" Interface